iBotPeaches/Apktool/INTERNAL.md

 3. [2.0.2](https://connortumbleson.com/2015/10/12/apktool-v2-0-2-released/)
 4. [2.0.0](https://connortumbleson.com/2015/04/20/apktool-v2-0-0-released/)

+For obtaining commit authors and counts.
+The following command does the legwork:

+    git shortlog -s -n --all --no-merges --since="05 Sept 2018"

+Obviously replacing the date with the release date of the last version.

 So write the post.
 I tend to always include the following:

 1. Image of release for featured image when reshared on socials.